LcosmosS/S.T.A.R.-Program/README.md

 - cosmic‑web alignment
 - symbolic regression law discovery

-This repository is the **central hub** of the S.T.A.R. program, and ultimately proposes the introduction of a **Symbolic Field-Theory** paradigm.
+This repository is the **central hub** of the S.T.A.R.
+Program, and ultimately proposes the introduction of a **Symbolic Field-Theory** paradigm.

 ---